mpreetkaur/Brain-Smart/README.md

 Each time when pair of cards is clicked the number of __moves__  at the top of the grid will increase by one.

 ### Re-start the game
-When all cards get matched, a pop-up will get displayed at centre of screen user needs to click __OK__  and then __re-start__ button at top of the grid of cards to play the game again.
+When all cards get matched, a pop-up will be displayed at the centre of screen user needs to click __OK__  and then __re-start__ button at top of the grid of cards to play the game again.
 <p align="center"><img src="images/restart.gif" width="400px" height="450px"></p>

 ### How to play the game